What is my primary name?

 What names do I have to declare?

-It is a requirement that you declare all names (including all middle names) which you are or have ever been known by on the National Police Checking Service (NPCS) Informed Consent Form.
+It is a requirement that you declare all names (including all middle names) which you are or have ever been known by on the Nationally Coordinated Criminal History Check (NCCHC) Application and Informed Consent Form.

 You will need to list: